ravsodhi/structure-based-hate-speech-detection/README.md

 - Removing excess letters, other twitter specific data (URLs, @mentions, hashtags) - Particularly in social media, these types of words are unique and must be removed, since they do not contribute much to actual meaning being conveyed in the sentence.

 ## Feature Extraction
-We have used various techniques for feature extraction
+We have used the following techniques for feature extraction:
--